kaist-cp/cs431/README.md

     + I'm requiring you to ask questions online first for two reasons.
 First, clearly writing a question is the first step to reach an answer.
 Second, you can benefit from questions and answers of other students.

+- We are NOT going to discuss *new* questions during the office hour.
+Before coming to the office hour, please check if there is a similar question on the issue tracker.
+If there isn't, file a new issue and start discussion there.
+The agenda of the office hour will be the issues that are not resolved yet.

 - Emails to the instructor or TAs should begin with "CS492C:" in the subject line, followed by a brief description of the purpose of your email.
 The content should at least contain your name and